ansys/pymapdl/doc/source/user_guide/hpc/launch_mapdl_entrypoint.rst

     >>> mapdl.hostname
     'node0'

-You can also retrieve the job ID:
+You can also retrieve the SLURM job ID:

 .. code:: pycon